bennaro/Ratatouille/README.md

-# iOS Exam - Ratatouille
+# iOS Exam - Ratatouille Recipe App

-This project was my exam during my iOS course.
-Some of the requirments were to use a spesific recipe API and the theme was Ratatouille.
-The app uses an API called TheMealDB.com where the user can search up recipes based on country, category, ingredients or recipe name.
-Get information from each recipe with instructions and ingredients and save them to a favorite list.
+This app was created for my iOS course as a final exam project.

+Here's a breakdown of the app's functionalities:

+* Theme and Data Source:

+ - The app focuses on delicious recipes, inspired by the Disney movie Ratatouille.
+It utilizes a recipe API called TheMealDB.com to retrieve recipe information.

+# Search Functionality:

+Users can search for recipes in several ways:
+By country of origin
+By recipe category (e.g., appetizer, main course)
+By specific ingredients
+Using a general keyword search

+# Favorites and Archiving:

+Users can swipe on recipes in the list to either:
+Save them as favorites for easy access later
+Archive them for recipes they've tried but don't necessarily want readily available

+# Recipe Details:

+Tapping on a recipe in the list takes the user to a dedicated detail view.
+This view displays:
+Step-by-step instructions for preparing the recipe
+A clear list of all required ingredients

-# Exam Conditions
+# Technical Specifications:

-* Compatibility: The app must work with iPhone XR and newer models.
-You can use the latest Xcode 15 and compile for iOS 17.
+The app is designed for iPhone XR and newer models.
+It's built using the latest Xcode 15 and coded to run on iOS 17.
-* Individual Project: This is a written, individual, take-home exam.
-* Code Structure: The code should be well-structured, efficient, and easy to read.
-It should meet all functional requirements.
-* Visual Design: The visual design should follow established design guidelines.
-Use Assets in Xcode to organize and optimize graphical resources like colors, icons, and images.
+The code is written in clear and efficient Swift, with a well-organized structure.
+Visual design elements follow established iOS design guidelines, with assets managed within Xcode.
-* User Interface: The user interface must be in Norwegian, while the Swift code should be exclusively in English.
+The user interface is entirely in Norwegian, while the underlying code remains in English.
-* Compilation: The code must compile and run directly in the iPhone simulator.
+The app compiles and runs directly in the iPhone simulator for easy testing.
-* Empty Database: The application must be delivered with an empty database.
-Users should be guided during the initial startup.

-# Application Features

-* API Integration: The app integrates with TheMealDB.COM.
-* Swiftdata to save favorites and the archived recipes.
-* Recipe Search: Users can search for recipes based on country, category, ingredients, and text search.
-* SwipeActions on the list of recipes: Either archive or favorite recipe.
-* Every recipe have a Detailview where you will be provided with instructions and a list of ingredients.

 # Images